hashicorp/terraform-website/content/source/docs/enterprise/sentinel/integrate-vcs.html.md

 -> **Note:** This is a temporary workaround.
 A future version of the `tfe` provider will provide a way to look up workspace IDs without pre-populating a map.

-The `tfe_policy_set` resource uses opaque workspace IDs, but you can refer to workspaces by name if you provide a map of names to IDs.
+The `tfe_policy_set` resource uses workspace IDs, which can be found on a workspace's [settings page](../workspaces/settings.html#id).
+You can use these IDs directly, but the configuration will be more readable if you provide a map of names to IDs and refer to workspaces by name throughout the configuration.
 Use a Terraform variable for this map, so you can update it in TFE without changing the configuration:

 ```hcl
 variable "tfe_workspace_ids" {